yoiwa-personal/hex-m17n/README.md

      * `-i'iso-2022(:fixed J I)'` is JIS X 0201.

     Single quotes around the spec is required by POSIX (Unix-like) shells.
-    Other operating environments may require another style of quotings.
+    Other operating environments may require another style of quoting.

  *  ``--debug``:

     It's a debug option.
-It will not be documented even in this appendix, but one note: To make easy to find correspondence between debug messages and binary inputs (and its corresponding output), the debug messages of this "hex" script is intentionally directed to standard output (stdout), not to standard error output
+It will not be documented even in this appendix, but one note: To make it easy to find correspondence between debug messages and binary inputs (and its corresponding output), the debug messages of this "hex" script is intentionally directed to standard output (stdout), not to standard error output